Course Descriptons By Program

 TED451 - Teaching Technology in the Elementary School

-This course is designed for students who are technology education majors.
-It is designed to offer each student the opportunity to design and build teaching/learning activities that integrate concepts related to mathematics, science, communication and social science with technology.
-Two lecture-hours and three lab-hours per week.
-Prerequisite: PSY 208, TED 300, approved for Admission to Teacher Education from the College of Education and Human Services.
-(3 crs.)
-Typically fall and spring.
+This course is designed for students who are Technology Education majors.
+It is designed to offer each student an opportunity to design and build teaching/learning activities that integrate concepts related to mathematics, science, communication and social science with technology.
+This class meets for three lecture/activity hours per week.
+All students must have been approved for admission to teacher education from the College of Education and Human Services.

 TED461 - Technology Education Student Teaching